DonaldAlan/ThreeDGraphVisualization/README.md

 RUNNING:

-Either run inside Eclipse or some other IDE, or you'll need to edit compile.bat, run-BuildGeneratedGraphs.bat  and run-ChooseGraphFilesAndVisualize.bat  so they point to your jdk/jre.
-You may need to edit the path to jfxrt.jar in those files, if you use an older version of java.
+Execute run-ChooseGraphFileAndVisualize.sh  or  run-ChooseGraphFileAndVisualize.bat

 See the images in screenshots/ for sample screenshots.

 Two ways to use this toolkit are:

-1. ChooseGraphFileAndVisualize.java  (run-ChooseGraphFilesAndVisualize.bat)
+1. ChooseGraphFileAndVisualize.java  (run-ChooseGraphFilesAndVisualize.sh/bat)

   Run ChooseGraphFileAndVisualize.java to choose graph files in various formats (gexf, gml, and graphml) and visualize them.
   In the graphs/ subdirectory you'll find some sample graphs.
 When you run ChooseGraphFileAndVisualize.java, it will present a FileChooser dialog pointing to the graphs/ subdirectory.

-2. BuildGeneratedGraphs.java  (run-BuildGeneratedGraphs.bat)
+2. BuildGeneratedGraphs.java

   Run BuildGeneratedGraphs.java to view some synthetic (generated) graphs.
 Modify the code in main(String args) to choose which graph to visualize.